yasevich/endless-recycler-view/README.md

 ### Dependencies

-To use the library in your project write this code to your build.gradle:
+To use the library in your project add this code to your build.gradle:

 ```groovy
 buildscript {